yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 ### Customer objections

 1. We do not want to be locked in to a specific source control repository.
-We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework.
+We are evaluating GitHub and Azure DevOps and need to be able to change between them without frustrating rework.

 2. We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes.